Business, School of

-Cat.
-I This course explores the use of data mining and analytics to create business intelligence and use it for improving internal operations and understanding customers and supply chains.
+This course explores the use of data mining and analytics to create business intelligence and use it for improving internal operations and understanding customers and supply chains.
 It provides an introduction to the concepts and methods of data analysis for decision-making.
 Students will learn a comprehensive set of spreadsheet skills and tools, including how to design, build, test, and use spreadsheets for business analyses.
 Students will also develop an understanding of the uses of business data analyses for decision-making, forecasting, and obtaining and maintaining a competitive advantage.
-Students may not receive credit for both BUS 2080 and OIE 351X.
+Industrial Engineering majors may not receive credit for both BUS 2080 and MA 2210.

-Cat.
-I This course focuses on the ways value can be created and captured through innovation.
+This course focuses on the ways value can be created and captured through innovation.
 Focusing on the assessment of customers, organizational capabilities, and competition, students will consider a variety of different types of innovations and their associated ethical and financial value propositions.
 Students will learn analytic tools to successfully assess and commercialize technology, product, and service innovations in a variety of contexts.
-Students may not receive credit for both BUS 3010 and MIS 3700.

-Cat.
-I Operations are embedded in a constantly changing network of relationships with various stakeholders including customers and suppliers.
+Operations are embedded in a constantly changing network of relationships with various stakeholders including customers and suppliers.
 Within the organization, scarce resources (including financial, human, and technological) need to be ethically allocated and aligned with strategic goals.
 This course focuses on process analysis, design, and implementation within the constraints of stakeholder networks and available resources.
-Students may not receive credit for both BUS 3020 and OIE 3400.

 Cat.
 I Every successful business has a strategy for how it provides value and earns profit within its particular industry.
 Focusing on the contexts of technology, innovation and entrepreneurship, this course develops analytic approaches for assessing the various aspects of strategy such as the competitive environment, the network of stakeholders, ethical implications, investor motivation, operational execution, and financial projections that are necessary to create a complete business plan.
 This class is optimally taken while the MQP is in progress.